jeffgbutler/TanzuWorkshops/tce-windows/Exercise05-Cartographer.md

-# Exercise 5: COnfigure and Test Cartographer
+# Exercise 5: Configure and Test Cartographer

 So far we've seen that we can simply build images with Kpack, and we can simply deploy applications with Knative.
 But there's a lot of manual work involved: